scrtlabs/protocol/docs/source/SubsystemArchitecture.rst

       the *compute()* function (or the Enigma Contract directly as illustrated in the diagram).

-3. The Engima Contract locks the fee in a mapping for which the key is the *taskId*.
+3. The Enigma Contract locks the fee in a mapping for which the key is the *taskId*.

 4. A worker is randomly selected to perform the task.
 In this release,